bartverdonck/Sitecore-Forms-Extensions/README.md

-# Sitecore-Forms-Extentions
+# Sitecore-Forms-Extensions

-> Check my blogposts on http://onelittlespark.bartverdonck.be/category/sitecore-forms-extentions/ for detailed information on usage.
+> Check my blogposts on http://onelittlespark.bartverdonck.be/category/sitecore-forms-extensions/ for detailed information on usage.

 ## Why
 The new Sitecore Forms module that came with Sitecore 9 is a very promissing tool that allows content editors to add custom forms to their website.